 Pupils may need a social worker due to safeguarding or welfare needs.
-We recognise that a child's/ young adult's experiences of adversity and trauma can leave them vulnerable to further harm as well as potentially creating barriers to attendance, learning, behaviour and mental health.
+We recognise that a child's experiences of adversity and trauma can leave them vulnerable to further harm as well as potentially creating barriers to attendance, learning, behaviour and mental health.

-The DSL and all members of staff will work with and support social workers to help protect vulnerable children and young adults.
+The DSL and all members of staff will work with and support social workers to help protect vulnerable children.